xKDR/NighttimeLights.jl/docs/src/concepts.md

 ```julia
 image[1, 2]
 ```
-returns the value of the image at location [1, 2].
+Returns the value of the image at location [1, 2].
 1st row and 2nd column.
 ```julia
 datacube[:, :, 3]
 ```
-returns the image of the 3rd month.
+Returns the image of the 3rd month.
 ```julia
 datacube[1, 2, :]
 ```
-returns the time series values of the pixel at location [1, 2].
+Returns the time series values of the pixel at location [1, 2].
 ```julia
 datacube[1, 2, 3]
 ```
-returns the value of the image at location [1, 2] of the 3rd month.
+Returns the value of the image at location [1, 2] of the 3rd month.

 # Loading and saving files